Organwolf/100-days-of-code/log.md

 ### Day 98: March 24, 2020

 **Today's Progress**: I dipped a toe into the ocean of [codepens](https://codepen.io/), found one that looked nice, and play around with for a while.
 I also started to unfold ASP.NET.
 Wrapping my head around the MVC-patterns implementation in .NET Core.
-My brain feels _scrambled_ right now but I'm sure that things will land, pan out, and become understandable with time.
+My brain feels _scrambled_ right now but I'm sure that things will land, pan out, and become more understandable with time.

 **Thoughts**: I was planning on refactoring a todo app I make at the beginning of this challange.
 Remove the Redux part and replace it with the Context API.
 However, things didn't turn out as I'd planned.
 Either way, I got tons done and crammed so much stuff into my brain that I'll be dreaming about programming tonight.